flackr/carousel/scroll-marker/README.md

 Scroll markers require the combination of several behaviors:

 1. They should scroll to the target on activation,
-2. only one of the scroll markers for a given scroller should be active (and focusable) at a time (see [roving tab-index](https://developer.mozilla.org/en-US/docs/Web/Accessibility/Keyboard-navigable_JavaScript_widgets#technique_1_roving_tabindex)),
+2. only one of the scroll markers in a group should be active (and focusable) at a time (see [roving tab-index](https://developer.mozilla.org/en-US/docs/Web/Accessibility/Keyboard-navigable_JavaScript_widgets#technique_1_roving_tabindex)),
 3. arrow keys should cycle between the other markers,
 4. the correct one is automatically activated as a result of scrolling, and
 5. The active marker should be stylable.